nathan-fiscaletti/coattail-go/README.md

 # Coattail

-> A Distributed Event-Driven Orchestration Framework for Scalable Automation
+**A Distributed Event-Driven Orchestration Framework for Scalable Automation**

 Coattail is a powerful framework designed to orchestrate workflows, automate tasks, and manage distributed systems.
 It leverages an event-driven architecture to execute actions and notify instances, enabling seamless scalability and flexibility.

+> ⚠️ This project is currently in the early stages of development.
+Please do not use it in production.

 [Click here to learn more about Coattail](docs/getting-started.md)